-Eighty practitioners of diverse backgrounds, museum professionals as well as lawyers, librarians, researchers, consultants and philanthropists are serving as “Oracles” for the forecast, identifying which ethics issues will change in important ways in coming decades, and in what way.
+Eighty practitioners of diverse backgrounds, museum professionals as well as lawyers, librarians, researchers, consultants, and philanthropists served as “Oracles” for the forecast, identifying which ethics issues will change in important ways in coming decades, and in what way.
 In addition, each round of the Forecast features a publically-available version that enables any and all to weigh in.
 This crowd-sourced input will be compared and contrasted to the responses of the Oracles.

-The results of the forecast will be summarized in a report issued by the Institute for Museum Ethics and CFM.
+The results of the forecast have been summarized in a report issued by the Institute for Museum Ethics and CFM.

 Read more about the project on the CFM Blog.